rohitbudhiraja/K-Means-Clusterings-Projects/README.md

 ## Projects I have done:
 * Feedback of the customer on the Tripadvisor App
-* Spending Score of the Customer
+* Private or Non Private institution classification
 * Types of Wine Qualities